Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l will display the contnts of a directory in a long format
+ls -la  will display the hidden files in a directory